opnfv/armband/docs/installation-instruction.rst

 freedom in how the system is set-up, including architecture, services and features, etc., said permutations may not provide an OPNFV compliant reference architecture.
-This instruction provides a step-by-step guide that results in an OPNFV Brahmaputra compliant deployment.
+This instruction provides a step-by-step guide that results in an OPNFV Colorado compliant deployment.

 The audience of this document is assumed to have good knowledge in